WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

  - Use H2 through H6 to give internal structure to the page.
  - Don’t skip heading levels.
  - Don’t add extra functionality inside a heading, like links or buttons.

-Don’t use screened or shaded backgrounds, watermarks, or other images behind text.
-Reduced contrast makes text harder to read and hinders screen readers.
+- Don't used colored or shaded backgrounds, images, or watermarks behind text.
+Low contrast hinders screen readers.
-Avoid continuous text - break up in paragraphs, bullet points, headings, lists color contrast spell out symbols/abbreviations uniform document structure use
+- Avoid a screen full of continued text; rather break up your content in paragraphs and make use of headings, lists, bullet points, etc.
+- Define and spell out symbols or abbreviations.

 ## Media Accessibility
 Provide clear alternative descriptions for images